g-lok/gs-dotfiles/README.md

 brew upgrade
 ```

-Figure out how toinstall your favorite apps by Google-ing "homebrew [my-app]"
+Figure out how to install your favorite apps by Google-ing "homebrew [my-app]".

 ## What is this configuring?